seantarogers/ReliableSignalRMessaging/README.md

 ## Other features

-* Authorized SignalR connections using Oauth2 JWT.
+* Secure SignalR connections using Oauth2 with JWT.
 * Hosting of SignalR on Katana.
 * Hosting of OAuth2 Token provider on Katana.
 * Workflow managed via NServiceBus Saga.